-Through a cooperative arrangement between VCU’s School of Engineering and Virginia Union University, selected students from VUU may pursue a combined curriculum of undergraduate study leading to a Bachelor of Science in an engineering area from VCU in addition to a baccalaureate from VUU.
-The objectives of this dual degree program are to prepare diverse professionals in the values, knowledge and skills of both fields to provide an integrated base of competency to serve the commonwealth of Virginia.
-Students from VUU who successfully complete the dual degree program will receive one of the following degree combinations:
+Through cooperative arrangements between VCU’s College of Engineering and other institutions, students may pursue a combined curriculum of undergraduate study from their home institution, leading to a Bachelor of Science in an engineering area from VCU in addition to a baccalaureate from their home institution.
+The objectives of the dual degree programs are to prepare diverse professionals in the values, knowledge and skills of both fields to provide an integrated base of competency to serve the Commonwealth of Virginia.
+Students who successfully complete the dual degree program will receive one of the following degree combinations:

 • Bachelor of Science in Physics (VUU) and Bachelor of Science in Electrical Engineering (VCU)